Israeli occupation of the Gaza Strip: 2023–present Gaza war

-Israel and Hamas agreed to the first phase of a peace plan on 9 October 2025 and a ceasefire came into effect the following day.
-As part of the agreement, Israel withdrew its forces from most urban areas of the Gaza Strip and remained in occupation of around 53% of the territory.
-The second phase of the plan envisages a further Israeli withdrawal, the deployment of an multi-national peacekeeping force in the territory and the establishment of a Palestinian interim authority to govern the Gaza Strip.

 Israeli settlements

 By 2005, there were 9,000 Israeli settlers spread across 21 Israeli settlements in the Gaza Strip, while around 1.3 million Palestinians lived there.
 The first settlement was built in 1970, soon after Israel occupied the Gaza Strip following the Six-Day War.
 Each Israeli settler disposed of 400 times the land available to the Palestinian refugees, and 20 times the volume of water allowed to the peasant farmers of the Strip.
 Following disengagement from the Gaza Strip in 2005, all Israeli settlers were evacuated and all settlements were dismantled.

 In late January 2024, it was reported by an unnamed Israeli military officer that Israeli Prime Minister Benjamin Netanyahu and others in the government had requested that military members begin to establish permanent bases in the Gaza Strip amid the 2023 Israeli invasion of the Gaza Strip following the October 7 attacks.